do-easy/i18n/apps/extension/README.md

 | `deepL.host`      | DeepL API host (free or pro)                  |
 | `deepL.apiKey`    | Your DeepL API key for automatic translations |

+**Note**: The `deepL.apiKey` is optional.
+If not provided in the configuration file, the tool will look for the `D18N_DEEPL_API_KEY` environment variable.
+For VSCode extension, it can be provided in the extension settings.

 ## Usage (VSCode Extension)

 1. Open your project folder.

-2. Ensure that you have a `do-easy-i18n.json` configuration file in your project.
+2. Ensure that you have a `do-easy-i18n.config.json` configuration file in your project.

 3. Import a translation using the pattern `import * as`.